The Giant Australian Cuttlefish (Sepia apama) is one of the largest cuttlefish species in the world.

 - South Australian Research and Development Institute (SARDI)

-- Department for Environment, Water and Natural Resources (DEWNR)
+- Department for Environment and Water (DEW)

 - Environment Protection Authority (EPA)